 Funeral Parade of Roses (1969)

 We follow transfeminine Eddie and her experiences in Tokyo’s 1960’s underground queer scene: the gay bar she works at, the people she interacts with, the places she goes.
-This is intermixed with unchronological flashbacks to her childhood (hence why you need to pay attention).
-One of my favourite aspects of the film is that it is partly documentary, interviewing actual trans women at the time in Tokyo about their sexuality and identity.
-This film is so cool (if nothing else) for giving a glimpse at the lives of trans sex workers at a very specific point in time in a very specific place.
+This is intermixed with unchronological flashbacks to her childhood.
+One of our favourite aspects of the film is that it is part-documentary, interviewing actual trans women at the time in Tokyo about their sexuality and identity.
+This film is so special in many ways, but particularly for how it provides a glimpse at the lives of trans sex workers at a very specific point in time in a very specific place.
 It manages to be both hauntingly dreamlike yet forcefully real.
 A must watch.

 Tangerine